 This collection of 29 films by Francis Henry Newman and family, includes family activities, local scenes and Church activities from Otford in the 1930s.
 There are also holidays and a tour around India in the 1940s and 1950s.
-The collection also includes film of VE Day, shot by an American in London in 1945.
+The collection also includes a film of VE Day, filmed by an American in London in 1945.

 |Collection ID||714||Reference code||K 050428|

 |Production||Francis Henry Newman and Alice Margaret Clark (nee Newman)|

 |Access status||Copyright and access restrictions apply, contact Screen Archive South East for details|

 This collection by Francis Henry Newman includes: film of family gatherings at home and outings to the beach at Westgate; holidays to Cornwall and a journey to India; activities at home including playing the piano and games in the garden; and several Otford Methodist Church Sunday School events such as Christmas carols, jumble sales and outings to the seaside.